perses/perses/docs/user-guides/dashboard-as-code.md

 - The [official website](https://cuelang.org/) of Cuelang.
 - [Cuetorials](https://cuetorials.com/), a 3rd party source of information that is a very good complement.

 Then, you can check an example of DaC usage [here](../../internal/test/dac/input.cue).
 This example is heavily relying on the DaC utilities we provide.
-To get a deeper understanding of these libs and how to use them, the best thing to do for now is to check directly their source code.
+To get a deeper understanding of the Go SDK and how to use it, the best thing to do for now is to check directly its source code.

 Anytime you want to build the final dashboard definition (i.e Perses dashboard in JSON or YAML format) corresponding to your as-code definition, you can use the `dac build` command, as the following: